It used to be that blogs looked like blogs and websites looked like websites. You could easily tell the difference.

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are a number of ways to tell if a site is running on WordPress:
+Here are a number of methods you can use to quickly tell if sites are running on WordPress:

-If you know how to bring up the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for telltale footprints …
+If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a telltale footprint …

-(Viewing web page source code in the Firefox web browser)
+(Viewing your web page source code in the Firefox web browser)

-Let’s say that you are surfing the web and you visit a site that you like, and you wonder if the site was built using WordPress …
+Let’s say that you are surfing the web and you come across a site that you like, and you would like to know if the site uses WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-In the source code, search for the words “wp-content” either by visually scanning the code …
+In the page’s source code, you can search for “wp-content” either by visually scanning the code …

-Note: If you cannot locate “wp-content” in the source code, it does not mean that you are not looking at a WordPress site.
+Note: If you are unable to see the words “wp-content” in the page source code, it does not necessarily mean that this is not a WordPress site.

-There are other ways to find out if a site runs on the WordPress software, as we will soon see.
+There are other ways to tell if a site runs on the WordPress software, as we will soon be discussing.

-As the focus of this post is to try and help non-technical users, however, we have listed below a number of easier methods you can use to check if your web site is built with WordPress other than viewing the source code.
+As the focus of this article is to help non-technical users, however, we have listed below a number of easier methods you can use to check if your site is powered by WordPress other than looking at the source code.

 Simply Ask Your Webmaster

-While this may seem like the most logical thing to do, some website developers, for whatever reason, may build clients a website and not tell them it’s WordPress.
+While this may seem like the obvious thing to do, a number of web development agencies, for whatever reason, may build their clients a website and not tell them it’s WordPress.

 That was simple, huh?

-Okay … what if you can’t get in touch with your webmaster, or what if you’ve come across a website that you really like while surfing the net late at night and you need to know if the site was built using WordPress?
+Okay … what if you can’t get in touch with your website developer, or what if you’ve come across a site that you really like while surfing online and you would like to know if the site was built with WordPress?

-If the site uses a WP theme and the website them template has not been customized, you can typically find a “Powered by WordPress” message showing at the bottom of the site …
+If the site uses a WordPress theme where the web them template has not been edited, you can typically find a “Powered by WordPress” notice showing at the bottom of the site …

-If these simple methods haven’t helped you, here are some other ways of telling whether a website runs on WordPress or not …
+If the methods above haven’t helped you, here are some other ways of identifying WordPress sites …

-Online Tools That Can Tell You If A Website Is Built With WordPress
+Tools That Can Tell You If A Website Has Been Built With WordPress

-Is It WP? is a free online tool that can tell you very quickly if a website uses WordPress or not.
+Is It WP is a free online tool that can check if a website was built using WordPress or not.

-Using this tool is very simple.
-Just add the address of the website into the URL field and click the button.
+Using this tool is very easy.
+Just enter the URL of the site into the URL field and click the button.

-The tool will then go through the URL pages and tell you if the site was built using WordPress, and if so, it will even tell you the version of WordPress the site is currently using …
+It will go and search through the site code and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …

-If the web site has not been built using WordPress, you will get a message similar to the one shown below …
+If the site was not built using WordPress, you will see a message like the one below …

 Advanced WP Theme Checker by Satori